 If you’re looking for more info or troubleshooting on making a meringue, be sure to read this post: Meringue Cookies.

-You can definitely get away with making this frosting, putting it on your cake or whatever, and then serving a day or so later.
+You can get away with making this frosting, putting it on your cake, and serving it a day or so later.
 The marshmallow holds its shape very well.

-But if you are looking to make it and store it in a container, and then use it at a later time, I’m not sure that would be your best bet.
-I have tried this, and a lot of times when you stick your scoop into it, it deflates a bit.
+But if you are looking to make it and store it in a container, then use it later, I’m not sure that would be your best bet.
+I have tried this, and often, when you stick your scoop into it, it deflates a bit.

-Your best bet would be to apply it right away, while it’s nice and stiff.
+Your best bet is to apply it immediately while it’s nice and stiff.

-It’s fine to leave it out at room temperature for a few hours, but any longer than that, and it should probably be refrigerated.
+It’s fine to leave it at room temperature for a few hours, but any longer than that, it should be refrigerated.
 The hot sugar mixture will cook the egg whites, but it’s always better to be safe than sorry.

 As an amazon associate I earn from qualifying purchases.